 With repeated abuse, the swelling may become chronic and a vocal cord cyst or polyp may form.

-Steps in treating vocal cord lesions
+VIDEO Steps in treating vocal cord lesions

 The most common approach to treating vocal cord lesions includes voice rest, voice therapy and phonomicrosurgery.
 Treatment begins with voice therapy which involves a qualified speech pathologist working on voice placement and air flow with the patient.
 However, for established vocal cysts or polyps, surgery may be required after voice training.

 Since voice abuse is responsible for a variety of vocal cord lesions, complete abstinence from all forms of vocal sound production for 5-7 days, followed by a slow and careful return to normal phonation, may be very useful in restoring normalcy.

 A surgeon may employ phonomicrosurgery, a technique that involves the use of visualizing the vocal cords under magnification while the patient is under general anesthesia, and using very slender long instruments to operate on the cords.
 The aim of this minimally invasive surgery is to remove any lesions, while maximizing the chances of preserving intact the nearby healthy vocal cord tissue.

 Since this is required for vocal cord vibration, keeping it undamaged is crucial to achieving positive voice outcomes for the patient.
 In expert hands, this procedure may offer excellent chances of retaining optimal vocal cord function.

 Other techniques which may be used as indicated include the KTP laser, microdebridement, and vocal fold injections (as in medialization laryngoplasty).

 In previous years, surgeons had not come to fully appreciate the importance of preserving the gelatinous layer of the connective tissue, also referred to as the lamina propria.
 They believed that removing the swelling from the vocal cord and achieving an even vocal edge was the chief measure resulting in the restoration of normal vocal function.